akshaybabloo/Car-ND/Project_3/README.md

 ### 1.1 Details of `preprocessor_modeler.py`

-Before the data is trained, I maid sure that the data was preprocessed.
+Before the data is trained, I made sure that the data was preprocessed.
 This preprocessing of the data had the following flow:

-1. Based on `Bernoulli trail`, if I get `1` a shear is added to the image.
+1. Based on `Bernoulli trial`, if I get `1` a shear is added to the image.
-2. Then, crop 35% from top and 10% from bottom.
+2. Then, crop 35% from the top and 10% from the bottom.
-3. Again based on `Bernoulli trail`, flip the image and its steering angle.
+3. Again based on `Bernoulli trial`, flip the image and its steering angle.
-4. Then add random brightness using lookup table.
+4. Then add random brightness using the lookup table.
 5. Finally, resize the image to `(64, 64)`, to make the data smaller.

 ## 2 Data Modelling